Job profile

 This should only be used as a guide and different airlines will offer different forms of compensation - some offer a bonus if you speak a different language.

-The majority of airlines will also offer some kind of flight discount to cabin crew, which can include free domestic flights, discounted international flights and discounted travel for immediate family.
+Most airlines also provide their cabin crew with a flight discount, which can consist of complimentary domestic flights, reduced fares for international flights, and discounted travel for their immediate family members.
 However, the extent of these discounts will vary.
 According to Glassdoor, the average national salary for air cabin crew is £45,707.

 • Basic annual salaries can vary depending on the airline, but this will range from £12,000 to £14,000.